This is a suggested one week travel itinerary for the Kathmandu Valley in Nepal.

 - Sights, sounds and smells in Kathmandu local markets

 Kathmandu is the capital and the most populous city of Nepal.
-It is located in the Kathmandu Valley, a large valley in the high plateaus in central Nepal, at an altitude of 1,400 meters (4,600 feet).
+It is located in the Kathmandu Valley, which is a large valley in the high plateaus in central Nepal at an altitude of 1,400 meters (4,600 feet).

-The area of Thamel is the best place to stay in Kathmandu.
-Thamel is filled with cafes, restaurants, hotels and shops bursting with color and full of activities.
+Best area to stay in Kathmandu: The area of Thamel is the best place to stay in Kathmandu.
+Thamel is filled with cafes, restaurants, hotels and shopping.

 After arriving in Kathmandu settle into your hotel/hostel.
-Then walk to Kathmandu Darbar Square.
+It you're not too tired then walk to Kathmandu Durbar Square.
 It is one of the three Durbar (royal palace) Squares in the Kathmandu Valley, all of which are UNESCO world heritage sites.
 Durbar Square is an important site for Buddhist/Hindu rituals, royal events, kingly coronations, and holy ceremonies.

 In the evening, the tourist hub of Thamel is a good place to grab your dinner.